dinakazakevich/job-posts-scraper/README.md

 input.
 Designed for the community of 7K remote workers that I run on Telegram.

-> WORK-IN-PROGRESS: I have added the underlying script, an Express.js backend, a gSQL database, and I'm currently still working out the React frontend.
+> WORK-IN-PROGRESS: I have added the underlying script, an Express.js backend, a PostgreSQL database, and I'm currently still working out the React frontend.

-> LIMITATIONS: Using custom inputs for search query and exclude query is not yet supported but I'm planing to add that in the near future. ##
+> LIMITATIONS: Using custom inputs for search query and exclude query is not yet supported yet.

 Author